PyRepair/maniple/prompt-results/single-prompt/106-subset/gpt-3.5-turbo/pandas/88/answer_test_issue_3.md

     return table
 ```

-The fixed code snippet modifies the check `table.columns.nlevels > 1` to `table.columns.nlevels > 0` to correctly handle the case when `table.columns` is a `Series`.
-The rest of the code remains unchanged.
+This fix converts the `columns` and `index` to tuples internally.
+This ensures that the function can handle the case where `columns` is a tuple representing a multi-index.
+All other parts of the function remain unchanged.

+Please apply this fix and let me know if you encounter any issues.